English Studies in Sweden

 Lulea Tekniska Universitet

 In research within English at Mid-Sweden University, there is a focus on English (historical) linguistics and English language didactics within the framework of corpus linguistics.
 Current staff members within English linguistics are Terry Walker, Rachel Allan, and Irina Frisk.
 Research within English literature focuses on life story writing, ecocriticism, drama, theatre and performance studies, and social, political and historiographical approaches to literature.
-Current members of staff are Vicky Angelaki, Charlotta Palmstierna Einarsson, Susan Foran, Martin Shaw, and Nicholas Sheppard.
+Current members of staff are Vicky Angelaki, Charlotta Palmstierna Einarsson, Lucy Jeffery, Susan Foran, Martin Shaw, and Nicholas Sheppard.
 Michaela Castellanos is pursuing her doctoral studies in English literature.
 We offer undergraduate studies (A-C) as campus and net-based courses, a net-based MA programme, and a doctoral programme.
 We are involved in a range of teacher education programmes including ‘campus-distance’ courses (F-3 and 4-6) and a campus-based upper-secondary programme.
 We also have a range of online courses in Business English and teacher education (‘Lärarlyftet’ and ‘KPU’).